shrideio/shoebox/README.md

 Depending on the TTL value, it may take some time for the change to take effect, keep `ping`-ing the subdomains periodically to verify the result.

-### DNS API configuration
+### DNS API client

-<a name="cloudflare-dns-api-client"></a> Cloudflare API credentials are used by Certbot for proving the domain name ownership when acquiring an HTTPS certificate from [Let’s Encrypt](https://letsencrypt.org/).
+Cloudflare API credentials are used by Certbot for proving the domain name ownership when acquiring an HTTPS certificate from [Let’s Encrypt](https://letsencrypt.org/).

  Get the DNS API key.
 In the Cloudflare panel browse to `Overview -> Get your API token -> API Tokens -> Global API Key [View]`.